-In Minnesota, people of Color (those who identify as a race other than White alone, and/or those who are Hispanic) make up 20% of the total population.
+In Minnesota, people of Color (those who identify as a race other than White alone, and/or those who are Hispanic or Latin(x)) make up 20% of the total population.
 Non-Hispanic White Minnesotans represent the remaining 80% of the statewide population.

-Between 2010 and 2017, the fastest growing racial group in Minnesota was the Black population, which grew by 29%, adding more than 80,000 people.
-Second fastest was the Asian population, which also grew by 29%, adding 64,000 people, followed by the Hispanic population, which grew by 20%, adding 50,000 people.
-(Black and Asian race groups are that race "alone" and non-Hispanic).
+Between 2010 and 2018, the fastest growing racial group in Minnesota was the Black or African American population, which grew by 36%, adding more than 96,500 people.
+Second fastest was the Asian population, which grew by 32%, adding 69,800 people, followed by the Hispanic or Latin(x) population, which grew by 24%, adding 59,000 people.
+(Black or African American and Asian race groups are that race "alone" and not Hispanic or Latin(x)).

 Note: Users needing race/ethnicity data are cautioned that the file below contains estimates for each race group that include individuals who are that race alone plus that race in combination with one or more other race(s).
 Therefore, adding the five race groups will result in a sum of more than the total population for any county or the state because multiracial individuals appear in more than one column (unlike the file immediately above).
 However, for any one race group, this file will give the most inclusive estimate by race.
 This is particularly helpful for the American Indian population, which contains many multiracial persons.